 But research shows that this mimicry just increased the waitress’ tip by 70 per cent.

 Mimicry has all sorts of beneficial results.

 Daters whose linguistic styles better matched one another were three times more likely to want to see each other again.

-Existing couples with similar linguistics styles were 50 percent more likely to still be dating three months later.
+Existing couples with similar linguistics styles were 50 per cent more likely to be still dating three months later.